roskh/consul-kv-race-condition-test/README.md

 - The value cannot be corrupet, even if A and B are made at the same time, the value will take either 'a' or 'b' and not a corrupted mix.
 - When A and B are made to the same master server: if a request ends slighly after the final value it is the final value.
 - When A and B are made to different follower servers: if A and B end at the same time the final value can be either of 'a' or 'b'.

+## Misc

+- You can check that the script will actually stream the bytes by running `nc -k -l 4444` and sending a request there.